DE0CH/velarium/docs/ib/ib_docs.md

 }
 ```

-Because the browser needs to upload paper into the database, I have to configure it so that it allows for cross-origin request that is normally blocked for security reasons.
+Because the browser needs to upload paper into the database, I have to configure it so that it allows for cross-origin request that is normally blocked for security reasons ("Cross-origin resource").
 It access from the `codestudy` url and `localhost` for development purposes.

 ```json
 [